 Time Warp – The Rocky Horror Picture Show

 The Time Warp, from The Rocky Horror Picture Show, is a timeless classic.
 Undoubtedly, this is the definition of a midnight movie or cult film.
 If you’re planning a Halloween party and want your guests to have a good time, this fun sing-along is a must for your ‘Monster Mash’ playlist.
+Just make sure to bring some toast to throw.

 Teenage Frankenstein – Alice Cooper